Monday, July 31, 2006

 --What if ...we lose?
 What if there is no hope?
 It is here, in this fear, that God reveals His faithfulness and sovereignty in His love of man as one remembers His promise to Israel, in Jeremiah, to never leave nor forsake them if they would only seek Him; as one remembers His promise to never leave or forsake us.
 Here, through the diversity of His body, He opens the door of realization to know what loving in truth really is.
 It is here that the body and bride of Christ can be unified in commonality as they raise a banner in their own lives and denominations that proclaims the end of apathy and shouts out conviction which would end the plague of darkness that sabotages the hearts of men.
 It is the bold and coercive doctrine of truth that would proclaim the love of Christ.
 It is the secret place where Catholic and charismatic, broken and healed, bold and meek, poet and priest can be with Him; can be made like Him; can be wrapped in His arms, wrapped in His arms, wrapped in His arms.

-Red Lake III: Strange Moments
+Red Lake III: A Strange Moment

-As I return to the car I pause and reflect about the scene that had just occurred and think, “I just bought raspberries from a polish speaking Mennonite man whose wife, being probably three times my size in (mostly likely) sheer muscle, was completely intimidated by me and had immediate cultural biases toward me, on a closed Indian reservation in the middle of a summer of intense ministry – This is weird!”
+I just bought raspberries from a gargantuan and German speaking Mennonite man whose wife, being probably three times my size in (mostly likely) sheer muscle, was completely intimidated by me on a closed Indian Reservation in the middle of an intense Summer of service work.
+Sometimes, life is strange.

 Sunday, July 16, 2006